OviLab-sys/OviLab-sys/README.md

  🌱 At the moment, I'm learning **AWS & Machine Learning**

-💬 Ask me about **Django/DjangoRESTful, FastAPIs, Laravel, React... or anything**
+💬 Ask me about **Django/DjangoRESTful, FastAPIs, Laravel, React.. or anything**

 ⚡ Fun fact **The Matrix code in all the 4 "Matrix" movies is inspired by sushi recipes**